base-org/web/apps/base-docs/docs/tokens/wallet.md

 # Sharing your token
 ### Custom trading links
-By sharing a unique link to your token’s asset page, your community can easily and safely get your token.
+By sharing a unique link to your token’s asset page, your community can more easily interact with your token.

 How to get your custom link: